Need Flying Insect Control? Learn About Colony Collapse Disorder And The Importance Of Bees

 - Bees pollinate 75 per cent of plant species that contribute to human consumption.

-All of this is to say that the importance of bees cannot be understated.
-Sure, they’re a prime annoyance in summer months like these but they have an important role to play.
+All of this is to say, bees are extremely important.
+Sure, they’re a prime annoyance in summer months like these but they have a crucial role to play.

 What Can We Do To Combat Dwindling Bee Populations?

 Carefully select your plants in the garden.
-Unfamiliar bee species can still be attracted to pollinate these plants.
+Bee species that are unfamiliar can still pollinate these plants.
 This is according to 2018/19 research from Mt.
 Cuba Center in Delaware, United States.

 Director of Conservation and Research, Eileen Boyle recruited Sarver to survey their 1,000-acre estate’s native bee populations.
 Of the 3,493 bees collected, representing 135 species, 15 bee species hadn’t previously been found in the state of Delaware.
 The overriding conclusion was that if you plant it, bees will come.

 Need Flying Insect Control?
-Terminix Canada Provides Hornet & Wasp Removal, And Bee Referrals
+Terminix Canada Provides Bee, Wasp & Hornet Removal

 Here at Terminix Canada, our technicians understand the importance of bees, wasps and hornets, as well as the dangers they cause in and around your property.
 Rest assured, we use special insecticidal dust and aerosols to neutralize hives and environmentally-friendly insecticides to make underground wasp nests uninhabitable.
 Contact us today to make the wasps plaguing you buzz off.